globulion/slv/doc/tutor/V.SolDMTP.md

 It is also possible to create the united atom models directly from Python level.
 Refer to the DMA class documentation for more detailed information and examples.

-## 2.1.3 Frequency shift calculations
+# 2. Frequency shift calculations

+> This section is obsolete.
+Certain parts might not work since they have not
+> been tested for more than one year.

 To calculate the frequency shifts you have to provide the structural information about solute-solvent system.
 You can prepare the necessary files directly from using